AECharumathi/course-list-application-redux-react/README.md

 # Course List Application

-Build a course list application with React, Reduxand Rest API.
+Build a course list application with React, Reduxand Rest API. \
- Follow the below mentioned steps to build the application a)Make use of JSON server to create a static API (containing courses JSON data).
+ Follow the below mentioned steps to build the application. \
+ a)Make use of JSON server to create a static API (containing courses JSON data).
 Create a separate action for calling API. \
  b)Under each course there must be enquire button. \
  c)On clicking enquire button, a form should be displayed.
 Here user should be able to type their details. \